 Regardless of whether the complaint is upheld or not, a review of working practices will be held to determine what action needs to be taken to reduce the risk of this happening in future.

-The complainant makes a written appeal via the Chair of Trustees to the Independent Complaints Panel, detailing the original complaint and reasons why they remain unsatisfied after the CEO’s investigation.
+The complainant makes a written appeal via the Chair of Trustees to a specially appointed Independent Party, detailing the original complaint and reasons why they remain unsatisfied after the CEO’s investigation.
 The Chair of Trustees writes to the complainant to acknowledge receipt within 10 working days.

-The Chair of Trustees contacts the Chair of the Independent Panel who will then convene a Panel consisting of at least 3 members of the local education community.
-The Chair of the Panel will contact the parent and formally invite them to attend the Panel meeting.
+The Chair of Trustees contacts the specially appointed Independent Party who will be a member of the local education community.
+The Independent Party will contact the complainant and formally invite them to attend a meeting.

-The Panel investigates the complaint by speaking with relevant parties and reviewing documents, and will make a decision.
+The Independent Party investigates the complaint by speaking with relevant parties and reviewing documents, and will make a decision.

-The Chair of the Panel will write to the complainant to advise them of the outcome and any actions arising.
-This letter will also advise that there is no further recourse to appeal the decision of the Independent Panel.
+The Independent Party will write to the complainant to advise them of the outcome and any actions arising.
+This letter will also advise that there is no further recourse to appeal the decision of the Independent Party.

 The complainant has the right to be accompanied by a friend or family member at all meetings arising from their complaint.